 4. Watch your Aussie’s weight during the pandemic

 Obesity can be a significant health concern in Australian Shepherds.
 There are a lot of experienced veterinarians in Australia who have experience dealing with this problem.
 However, as the old saying goes, prevention is always better than cure.
 So, what should you do to prevent your Aussie from gaining excess weight during the pandemic?

 When creating a feeding plan, ensure it includes the critical nutritional elements for a healthy diet.
 This can lead to gaining weight, especially if activity levels are down.
 It is also important not to give extra treats or meals.

 5. Prepare Australian Shepherd for coming out of isolation

 You know that nothing lasts forever.
 And the pandemic will end at some point in the future.
 So, you must be ready to help your dog readjust when this happens.
 The end of isolation may cause separation anxiety in some dogs.

+It can become a real challenge for your pet.
+Try not to lose time, and start teaching your dog to stay home alone.
 You will get back to work leaving your Australian Shepherd alone.
-It can become a real challenge for your pet.
-Try not to lose time and start teaching your dog to stay home alone.

 We all are getting through hard times now.
-But the being isolation with Aussie Shepherd will definitely help you cope with stress and anxiety caused by the coronavirus outbreak.
+But being isolated from Aussie Shepherd will help you cope with the stress and anxiety caused by the coronavirus outbreak.